hexagontk/hexagon/contributing.md

   Then something happened
   And I expected this other thing
   ```

+  If it is possible, add a link to the code that produced the error.
+And the stack trace if
+  available.

+* A feature requests: should have a detailed description and Acceptance criteria (a list of
+  requirements) with the following format:

+  * When *action* then *result*
+  * When this is done then other thing should happen

 [Quick Start]: http://hexagonkt.com/quick_start.html
 [Kotlin Coding Conventions]: https://kotlinlang.org/docs/reference/coding-conventions.html

 ## Tasks and Milestones

 Project's tasks and milestones are tracked in a [Github board].
 You can use that board to check the
-roadmap, vote the features you want (using [issue ractions]) or to pick tasks that you wish to
+roadmap, vote the features you want (using [issue reactions]) or to pick tasks that you wish to
 contribute.

 [Github board]: https://github.com/hexagonkt/hexagon/projects/1